bahtiyartan/troia/docs/variablesscope.rst

 ::

 	SYS_CURRENTDATE       : Returns long value of now.
 	SYS_CLIENT            : Client value that is used while login.
 	SYS_LANGU             : Language value that is used while login.
 	SYS_USER              : Username of current user.
 	SYS_VERSION           : TROIA platform server version.
-	SYS_AFFECTEDROWCOUNT   : Number of affected rows after a db update/insert.
+	SYS_AFFECTEDROWCOUNT  : Number of affected rows after a db update/insert/delete.
-	SYS_CURRENTDIALOG      : Name of current dailog..
+	SYS_CURRENTDIALOG     : Name of current dailog.
 	CONFIRM               : Selected value after a confirm or option message.
 	SQL                   : Latest SQL Query that is sent to database.

 It is not allowed to define variables which have same name with a system variable.
 Most of them starts with SYS prefix, although there are exceptions such as SQL, CONFIRM etc.